About the Program

 - Associated faculty in otolaryngology, dentistry and psychology who care for sleep medicine patients as part of their practice and participate in our program

-- Eight months of adult sleep at The Ohio State University Wexner Medical Center
+- Seven months of adult sleep at The Ohio State University Wexner Medical Center

 - Two months of pediatric sleep at Nationwide Children’s Hospital